arfc/transition-scenarios/README.md

 Cycamore reactor input and its in_commod and out_commod recipies are produced from the 'US_Fleet.txt' file and 'vision_recipes.xls' file.
-Recipe generator produces individual facility information for the reactors and deployment information of all reactors in one file. deploy_reactors.py script produces cyclus simulation input with specified reactors within the cyclus_input/reactors/ folder.
-The deploy_reactors script can have any number of input arguments.
+Recipe generator produces individual facility information for the reactors. deploy_reactors.py script produces cyclus simulation input with specified reactors within the cyclus_input/reactors/ folder.
+The deploy_reactors script can have any number of input arguments for any number of reactors or can pass the directory that contains the reactor files to process all reactors in the folder.

 Usage:
-    1. python recipe_generator.py [Fleetcomp Data] [ReactorTemplate] [BuildtimeTemplate]
+    1. python recipe_generator.py [Fleetcomp Data] [ReactorTemplate]
     2. python deploy_reactors.py [Fleetcomp Data] [BuildtimeTemplate] [Reactor1] ...
+    or
+    2. python deploy_reactors.py [Fleetcomp Data] [BuildtimeTemplate] [Folder]

 How to include xml files within an xml file
 ===========================================